yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `name`: the BA name is generated by COSI in this format: _"<BAR.namespace*>-<BAR.name*>-<uuid>"_.
 The uuid is unique within a cluster. `*` the first 10 characters of the namespace and the name are used.
 1. `labels`: added COSI.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
-1. `finalizers`: added by COSI to defer `BucketAccess` deletion until backend deletion ops succeed.
+1. `finalizers`: added by COSI to defer `BucketAccess` deletion until backend deletion operation succeed.
 1. `provisioner`:  name of the provisioner that should handle this `BucketAccess` instance.
 Copied from the `BucketAccessClass`.
 1. `bucketInstanceName`:  name of the `Bucket` instance bound to this BA.
 1. `bucketAccessRequest`: name and namespace of the bound `BucketAccessRequest`.